 - Krčma Darocz: Croatian-Hungarian dishes offered in large portions at reasonable prices.

 Weather In Osijek

-Due to it being inland, it can get brutally hot in the summer (I know from experience) and would suggest visiting in spring and fall.
+Due to it being inland, it can get brutally hot in the summer (I know from experience), and I would suggest visiting in spring and fall.

 Transportation Within Osijek

-Osijek also is home to 4 car charging stations should you opt to travel to and within the city using your electric car.
+Osijek also is home to 4 car charging stations should you opt to travel to and within the city using your electric vehicle.